AU Los Angeles

 Independent Studies, Internships, and other Non-Classroom Learning

-The AULA curriculum in all programs supplements classroom learning with a rich mix of learning formats, including independent studies, internships, field studies, prior learning, among others.
+The AULA curriculum often supplements classroom learning with a rich mix of learning formats, including independent studies, internships, field studies, prior learning, among others.
 The advisor works with the student to build non-classroom studies into the student’s degree plan in a way that furthers the student’s educational goals and career aspirations.
 Students in all course-based programs may pursue specialized studies in subjects that are not offered in the schedule of courses by developing a proposal for independent study.
 All non-classroom learning activities require the permission of the student’s advisor and the participation of an appropriately qualified evaluator who must be approved by the advisor.

 Independent studies are most often evaluated by core faculty members.
 Students are strictly prohibited from providing remuneration to their evaluators under any circumstances.
 Independent study is not available for MFA students.
 Internships are another type of non-classroom learning, which provides opportunities for hands-on learning in field-based sites throughout the city.
 Further, program-specific policies for Independent Studies, Internships, and other non-classroom learning activities appear in the Program section of this handbook.